-To elucidate whether norepinephrine and/or NPY contribute to the postnatal development of contractility, we have performed experiments in rats with chemical sympathectomy induced by administration of 6-hydroxydopamine (6-OHDA).
-The levels of norepinephrine and NPY were measured at 20, 40 and 60 days of postnatal life and correlated with contraction force measurements in both right and left ventricle papillary muscles.
+To elucidate whether norepinephrine and/or NPY contribute to the postnatal development of contractility, we have performed experiments in rats with chemical sympathectomy induced by the administration of 6-hydroxydopamine (6-OHDA).
+Norepinephrine and NPY levels were measured at 20, 40 and 60 days of postnatal life and correlated with contraction force measurements in both right and left ventricle papillary muscles.
 The data show a differential response of the right and left ventricles to the sympathectomy and suggest an important role for NPY in regulation of postnatal contractility development.